 - You don’t have to be the only one selling a product, you just have to do it better than everyone else.
 There’s way more to competing than price.
 Check out the competition’s search ranking, content, customer service, website design and security.
 Note your top competitors and revisit their website often.
 Signing up for their newsletter is a good idea too.
 Always aim to be better, even if you can’t beat their price.

+You’ll want to give a lot of thought and consideration to your product choices if you maintain a physical inventory.
 Drop Shipping allows for a lot more breathing room in product choices.
 The most you will lose by choosing the wrong product is your time.
 Start with a few products and begin the process of elimination, while also being open and alert to new product ideas.
-Eventually you’ll build a thriving eCommerce business without ever having to deal with inventory or shipping.
+Eventually you’ll build a thriving ecommerce business without ever having to deal with inventory or shipping.
+Alternately, you can use drop shipping to test new products and then bring them into your own inventory if they do well.

 COMMENTS ARE MODERATED – Legitimate comments will be published after a short delay.
 Spam will not be published.